JanssenBrm/JanssenBrm/README.md

 </p>

 ## Fun facts 🥳
-* Next to technology, I love to do some sports in my free time :mountain_bicyclist: 🏃‍♂️
+* Next to technology, I love to do sports in my free time :mountain_bicyclist: 🏃‍♂️
-* From time to time, I take my 🎸 and start to jam!
+* From time to time, I take my 🎸 and start to jam 🎵
+* I ♥️ nature, I passionately grow my own 🍇 and process them into 🍷
 * To ease the mind I do like to read some fiction and non fiction books 🤓 and play some ♟️